Experience Dr. Marshall Rosenberg’s Only Online Training Course on

 Here's a quick overview of the course:

-The course begins by equipping you with the basic components of Nonviolent Communication, which give you the foundation on which the succeeding sessions will be built upon.
+The course begins by equipping you with the basic components of Nonviolent Communication, which give you the foundation on which the succeeding sessions will be built.
 If you ever longed to find a way to truly treat people with compassion, your journey begins here.

 - The purpose of NVC